pixelbin-io/chrome-extension/README.md

 - In Chrome, click on the puzzle icon in the top right.
 - Click on load unpacked and select the dist folder from extension's folder directory.
+- After any code changes we need to re run "npm run build" and refresh extension in chrome from `chrome://extensions/` page.
+Also refresh current webpage.